Prevents breakouts and reduces oil production. Learn More

-Effective ingredients to combat the cause of facial oil, acne and blemishes.
+Salicylic Acid Effective ingredients to combat the cause of facial oil and blemishes.
 Also helps to provide excellent rejuvenation.

-Chemical skin peels can help reduce the appearance of fine lines, wrinkles and blemishes.
-They're used to treat acne and other skin conditions.
+Skin Peels Chemical skin peels can help reduce the appearance of fine lines, wrinkles and blemishes.
+They're used to treat blemishes and other skin conditions.
 A skin lighten peel can treat hyperpigmentation, or darkening of the skin.
 They work by removing layers of skin so that lighter, smoother and younger-looking skin can grow.
 Skin peels may be superficial, or mild, medium-depth, or deep.

 Superficial peels typically use alphahydroxy acids (AHA) like glycolic acid or salicylic acid to remove the epidermis, or uppermost layer of skin.
 Medium-depth peels penetrate deeper, through the epidermis and into the dermis, or middle layer of skin.
 Trichloroacetic acid, or TCA, is commonly used to perform medium depth peels.
 Some other skin peel solutions, such as the Jessner solution, can be layered on to achieve a mild, medium-depth or deep peel.
 Recovery time for mild and medium-depth peels ranges from 24 hours to two weeks.